MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 Protective DNS (PDNS) is deployed on a recursive resolver.
 When the PDNS resolver receives a DNS query for a domain name, it first matches the domain against its maintained blocklist.
 The resolver then makes a decision based on the blocklist lookup result.
 If the domain is found in the blocklist, PDNS rewrites the DNS response to resolve the query to a "safe" result (e.g., IP address 127.0.0.1), effectively preventing the client from accessing the corresponding malicious resource.
 Conversely, if the domain is not in the blocklist, the resolver returns a normal response by querying authoritative servers or using local cache results to respond to the client {{RFC1034}}, {{RFC1035}}.
 Thus, the two functional components that underpin the critical role of PDNS are the Blocklist and the Rewriting Policy.

 **Blocklist.** The blocklist records a list of domain names for which the PDNS resolver intends to rewrite resolution results for defensive purposes.
 Blocklist sources include multiple aspects: commercial threat intelligence (TI), open-source TI, vendor-maintained domain blocklists, and user complaints.

+There are two primary forms of blocklist construction:

+1. DNS Response Policy Zones (RPZ) {{RPZ}}: Implemented as zone files {{RFC1034}}, {{RFC1035}}, this approach serves as a rewriting strategy guide, specifying both whether rewriting is required and providing domain-specific rewrite results.
+2. Domain Lists: This format consists of one domain per line, specifying only the rewrite requirement for each domain.

-PDNS deployments implement blocklists in two primary forms:
+Besides, PDNS deployments implement blocklists in two primary forms:

 1. Local Deployment: storing the blocklist directly on the PDNS server.
 2. Remote Query: performing lookups via network interfaces (e.g., DNSBL {{RFC5782}}).

 The types of malicious domains included in blocklists vary by vendor definition, encompassing but not limited to: malware, botnet command-and-control (C2), phishing, fraud, and adult content.

-**Rewriting Policy.** Upon retrieving Blocklist matching results, the PDNS server should rewrite resolution responses for domains marked as malicious targets.
-The Rewriting Policy is critical to PDNS's defensive capability.
-Primary implementations of the rewriting module include, but are not limited to:
+**Rewriting Policy.** Upon retrieving blocklist matching results, the PDNS server should rewrite resolution responses for domains marked as malicious targets.
+The rewriting policy is critical to PDNS's defensive capability.
+Rewriting strategies exist in multiple forms.

-1. DNS Response Policy Zones (RPZ) {{RPZ}}: Implemented as zone files {{RFC1034}}, {{RFC1035}}, this approach serves as a rewriting strategy guide, specifying both whether rewriting is required and providing domain-specific rewrite results.
-2. Domain Lists: This format consists of one domain per line, specifying only the rewrite requirement for each domain

-Furthermore, rewriting strategies exist in multiple forms.
 Based on empirical analysis of leading Protective DNS vendors, this document summarizes five specific rewriting policies.

 1) Using the secure IP addresses in A record controlled by the provider: